drplote/FG-2e-PlayersOption/README.md

 Fantasy Grounds already has an option to ping a character when it is his or her turn, but enabling this option pings everyone as soon as a new round begins.
 This gives them an audible indicator that a new round has started and that they should roll for initiative.

+### New Effects

+**DMGDX**: This is similar to the ruleset's "DMGX" effect, except instead of multiplying the final damage result, it multiplies the number of damage dice rolled.
+For example, a 1d6+2 damage attack with "DMGX:2" would effectively result in (1d6+2)*2, whereas DMGDX:2 would effectively result in 2d6+2.

 ## Hackmaster-style House Rules

 Originally, I set out to write a ruleset for Hackmaster 4e.
 After doing a lot of work on it, I decided I didnt really want to play Hackmaster 4e.
 I wanted to play AD&D 2e with just a few of the HM4 rules cherry-picked from it.
 Here they are!